MOscity/sensor-data-sync/README.md

 - '--intervals' :
 csv file with start and end timestamps columns.
 First row must be the column names (i.e. "start" and "end").
 Uses intervals as defined in config.ini if this argument is not provided.
 Uses 10 minute intervals if this argument is missing and config.ini is missing too.

 ## 3.)
 Create Custom Scripts (optional)
-If you like to use python library for data processing instead for example excel.
+If you like to use python library for data processing (instead of Excel, R, MatLab or similar),
-Write your custom python scripts for pre- or post-processing of the data (before or after average).
+you can write your own python scripts for pre- or post-processing of the data (before or after the averaging).

 ### a.)
-Add your model to the functions Check_Pre_Scripts and Check_Post_Scripts
+Add your model to the functions Check_Pre_Scripts and Check_Post_Scripts in scripts.py
 Open scripts.py and add your model name to the list of Check_Pre_Scripts and Check_Post_Scripts.
 'myNewModel' has to match exactly the 'model' name defined in /models_settings/myModel_settings.ini.